abukowski21/SAMI3-GITM-python/docs/source/usage.rst

     python RegridSami.py /path/to/sami3/run/ --out_path /path/to/output/directory/ --dtime_sim_start 20110521 --run_name RUN_NAME --custom_grid

 There is also the option to "fly a satellite through" the model outputs, interpolating the model outputs to the satellite location.
 The simulated satellite measurements are calculated at **every** time that we have model data for.
 Thus, each variable in the output data (in NetCDF format) is indexed with ``(sat_step, sami_time)``.
 The exception for this is ``(glat, glon, alt, sat_time)``, which are only indexed with ``sat_step``.
-To simulate satellite measurements, ensure "lat, lon, alt" are columns in (and in deg/km units) a csv file and run:
+To simulate satellite measurements, ensure "lat, lon, alt" are columns in (and in deg/km units) a .csv file and run:

 .. code-block:: bash